daviddcs/nttr/Docs/ACP/ACP.md

 CENTREGRID: CLIMB IN LEFTHAND PATTERN AROUND CENTER POINT.
 CENTREGRID: DECEND IN RIGHTHAND PATTERN AROUND CENTER POINT.
 CORRIDORELEV: AS PER MAP ANNOTAION, NORMALLY "UP/DOWN"**

-## Tanker Operations
-All AAR tracks are flown at ,500FT.
-Exercise caution when rejoining with a tanker operating within an MRR.
-IMC rejoins must be performed under radar control.

-## Killboxes
-No killbozes in effect.